JiFish/discord-ai-storyteller/readme.md

 - `!instructions`

-  Send the contents of `instructions.md` to the public channel.
-You probably want to customise this file first.
+  Sends game instructions to the public channel.
+You might want to customise them first.
 See the `files.instructions` configuration setting.

 - `!newgame`